 Benefits of forest bathing include:

-- Boosted immune system function: In a study, after only 3 days of forest bathing, participants had a 50% increase in natural killer cells (important cells which keep you healthy).
+- Boosted immune system function: One study found that after only 3 days of forest bathing, participants had a 50% increase in natural killer cells (important cells which keep you healthy).
 A natural oil called phytoncide, which trees and plants emit to ward off germs and insects, is attributed to the immune-boosting power of forest bathing.

 - Improved cortisol (stress) response and improves mood: A study conducted in Taiwan concluded participants’ scores of “‘tension-anxiety’, ‘anger-hostility’, ‘fatigue-inertia’, ‘depression-dejection’, and ‘confusion-bewilderment’” were significantly lower, whereas the positive mood subscale score of “vigor-activity” was higher.”
 Participants in similar studies were tested for blood pressure and heart function, both of which showed impressive improvements.